Rhetoric, a Legacy, and Abandonment

 And therefore, he would be in the palm of rhinos.

-We heard that he took on Disney and the jurisdiction of Disney, and he won probably.
+So I think that campaign accentuated his conservative fee days.
+Got it?
+So what did we hear the last three months?
+We heard that he took on Disney and the jurisdiction of Disney, and he won, probably.

-And then he took on the transgender nonsense and he took on the school board and critical race theory, right?
+And then he took on the transgender nonsense, and he took on the school board and critical race theory, right?

 And textbooks.
+And

 he

-said he had said things about trans that were tough.
+said he had said things about trend that were tough, and he was going to change immigration.

-But that led to a narrative that the left promulgated that he was mean or he was vindictive or he was just getting into cul-de-sacs, right?
+But that led to a narrative that the left promulgated that he was mean, or he was vindictive, or he was just getting into cul-de-sacs, right?

 These were issues that didn't translate well into the national arena.

-strong support of the police, strong public schools that were not indoctrinating people,
+And he had been successful during what?
+Budgetary discipline in Florida, surpluses without an income tax, strong support of the police, strong public schools that were not indoctrinating people,

-cities that did not have large numbers of homeless people, excretement all over Viawa, Los Angeles, or Portland or San Francisco.
+cities that did not have large numbers of homeless people, excretement all over, Viawa, Los Angeles, or Portland or San Francisco.

-So everybody thought at some point, those issues would transmogrify into the national stage.
+So everybody thought at some point, those issues would transmogrify into the national stage, and he would not be a Florida governor, but a national president candidate.

-And by that, I mean he would be weighing in on
+And by that, I mean he would be weighing in on this is what, this is what went wrong in Kabul.

-And I was in the military, and there's no reason that we didn't keep that base.
+And I was in the military, and There's no reason that we didn't keep that base.
+We wouldn't have lost a soldier.

 We would have, we built it, we rebuilt it, we had a good embassy, and we could protect that.